cthoyt/cthoyt.github.io/_posts/2020-12-30-pathway-relationships.md

 Domingo-Fernandez *et al.* published [ComPath: An ecosystem for exploring, analyzing, and curating mappings across pathway databases.](https://doi.org/10.1038/s41540-018-0078-8) in 2018 describing the overlap between human pathways in KEGG, Reactome, and WikiPathways.
-A lot of the underlying machinery I developed to support this effort has been improved since, and it's time to spread the search to other organisms besides humans and other databases.
+A lot of the underlying machinery I developed to support this project has been improved since, and it's time to spread the search to other organisms besides humans and other databases.
-This blog post is about some of the additional relationships needed to capture the relations between pathways appearing in these databases.
+This blog post is about some additional relation types needed to capture the relations between pathways appearing in these databases.

 Like many blog posts, this one was inspired by a tweet.
 After the following discussion,